Encrypt-S/navpi-go/README.md

-## NavPi 2.0 (Kowhai)
+# NavPi 2.0 "Kowhai"

 ![](./img/stakebox.jpg)

-The next generation of the NAVCoin Stake Box.
+The next generation of the NAVCoin Stake Box

-For more information please visit the Community Roadmap:
+For more information please visit the Community Roadmap: https://navcoin.org/community-roadmap/

-https://navcoin.org/community-roadmap/